Skip to main content

 About the Conference

 This year’s conference, themed “What Makes a Nation?,” will be held August 1 – 2, 2024, at Boise University.
-It is our second annual conference offering content-rich, teaching-centric sessions filled with cutting edge approaches to learning (the program for the first year’s conference is available via pdf, and an article on last year’s conference is published as well).
+It is our second annual conference offering content-rich, teaching-centric sessions filled with cutting edge approaches to learning (the program for this year’s conference is available via pdf, and an article on last year’s conference is published as well).
 Presenters are Boise State faculty, award-winning master teachers in history, government and other disciplines, and local or regional scholars with expertise on an aspect of the conference theme.
 Conference attendees may register for Professional Development credit through Boise State for an additional $60 (see below).

 This conference will provide opportunities to engage questions of nation, national identity, nationhood and nationalism in the modern world from a variety of social studies and cultural perspectives, as well as to look back in history to consider how the understanding of community and nationhood has changed.
 Questions about the limits of nationhood raised by issues of Human Rights and Globalization will also be in play.